-There are inherent limitations in performing assurance -for example, assurance engagements are based on selective testing of the information being examined -and it is possible that fraud, error, or non-compliance may occur and not be detected.
+There are inherent limitations in performing assurance - for example, assurance engagements are based on selective testing of the information being examined - and it is possible that fraud, error, or non-compliance may occur and not be detected.
 There are additional inherent risks associated with assurance over non-financial information including reporting against standards which require information to be assured against source data compiled using definitions and estimation methods that are developed by the reporting entity.
-Finally, adherence to ASAE 3000 is subjective and will be interpreted differently by different stakeholder groups.
+Finally, adherence to ASAE 3000, the Green Bond Principles and Social Bond Principles is subjective and will be interpreted differently by different stakeholder groups.

-Our assurance was limited to the subject matter above related to NAB's 2019 Social Bond Use of Proceeds Statement and does not extend to any other information in the NAB 2019 Social Bond Use of Proceeds Statement.
-Our assurance is limited to policies and procedures in place as of 30 September 2019.
+Our assurance was limited to the subject matter above related to NAB's 2020 Social Bond Use of Proceeds Statement and does not extend to any statutory financial statements or other information in the NAB 2020 Social Bond Use of Proceeds Statement.
+Our assurance is limited to policies and procedures in place as of 30 September 2020.
 We do not provide any assurance on projects'/assets' eligibility.